Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 \section{Simulation Results}

 In this section, simulation results are carried out to verify the effectiveness of the proposed S-BAR.
 Firstly, the simulation setup and benchmark schemes are specified in Subsection \ref{subsec:sim_setup}.
 Then, the estimation behavior of S-BAR is analyzed in Subsection \ref{subsec:behavior}.
-Next, The impact of measurement noise on the estimation accuracy is investigated in Subsection \ref{subsec:SNR}.
-Finally, the influence of pilot overhead on the estimation accuracy is studied in Subsection \ref{subsec:P}.
+Next, The impact of noise on the estimation accuracy is shown in Subsection \ref{subsec:SNR}, and the influence of pilot overhead on the estimation accuracy is studied in Subsection \ref{subsec:P}.
+Finally, the impact of electromagnetic (EM) coupling on estimation accuracy is investigated in Subsection \ref{subsec:EM_C}.